Formal $P$-Gevrey series solutions of first order holomorphic PDEs

 \begin{nota} For any $s\geq0$, $\widehat{\mathcal{O}}_{s}$ is closed under sums, products, partial derivatives, composition, and it contains $\mathcal{O}$.
-This can be seen as a consequence of a more general situation in the setting of ultradifferentiable functions.
-In that framework the Gevrey sequence $(n!^s)_{n\in\N}$ is generalized by a sequence of positive numbers $(M_n)_{n\in\N}$ satisfying log-convexity ($M_n^2\leq M_{n-1}M_{n+1}$), stability under derivatives ($M_{n+1}\leq K^nM_n$ for some $K>0$) and the condition $M_n^{1/n}\to +\infty$ as $n\to\infty$, see e.g. \cite{Thilliez20008,RainerG2016} including other stability properties in more general contexts. \end{nota}
+This properties can be seen as a particular case in the setting of ultradifferentiable functions.
+In that framework, the Gevrey sequence $(n!^s)_{n\in\N}$ is generalized by a sequence of positive numbers $(M_n)_{n\in\N}$ satisfying log-convexity ($M_n^2\leq M_{n-1}M_{n+1}$), stability under derivatives ($M_{n+1}\leq K^nM_n$ for some $K>0$) and the condition $M_n^{1/n}\to +\infty$ as $n\to\infty$, see e.g., Refs. \cite{Thilliez20008,RainerG2016} including other stability properties in a more general context. \end{nota}